Arduino

 Note that the linked modules must continue to run the standard DUElink firmware.
 These modules have the usual DUELink addressing, but DueDuino does not have an address as it is the host.

 In comparison, when Arduino is not used, and the host is the PC for example, DueDuino has an address like any other module, because it is not the host.
+You can now use a coding language, like Python, on the PC to control IOs on DueDuino and the other modules.

 Any module can run Arduino and can be a host, like a CinoBit.
 We are using DueDuino here for demonstration purposes.